 Have you or a loved one been involved in a car accident and pursuing car accident compensation?
-In Queensland, strict time limits apply when seeking car accident compensation, whether you are a driver, passenger, or pedestrian.
+In Queensland, strict time limits apply when making a personal injury claim against the CTP insurance of the negligent driver, regardless of whether you are a driver, passenger, or pedestrian.

 3 Year Time Limit to Claim Compensation

 If you have sustained an injury in a car accident, generally, you have only three (3) years from the date of an accident within which to issue proceedings in Court.
 If you do not do so, you could lose your rights forever and be prevented from claiming (“statute-barred”).

 You should also be aware that before you can issue proceedings in Court, you must first comply with “pre-Court” notification and other procedures according to the Motor Accident Insurance Act 1994 (“MAIA”).